nesi/support-docs/docs/Getting_Started/Getting_Help/Introductory_Material.md

 Slides used in the lectures can be found [here](https://docs.google.com/presentation/d/11TCaJnpZO-s-s4NQ1P0a89flewT7HXmn2PHrW-3EPYg/edit?usp=sharing).

+!!! warning
+    Please note that we are currently in the middle of a platform refresh so parts of these introductory materials may soon be out of date.
+Once they are out of date we will update this matieral and upload new, up to date, videos.
+You can find details on the platform refresh [here](https://www.nesi.org.nz/platform-refresh).

 ## Other ways to get 'Introductory' help

 In addition to the material mentioned above, you can also seek help at